-For the startup test mode, no line-side power is necessary and no off-hook sequence is required.
-The startup test mode is enabled by default.
+For the start-up test mode, no line-side power is necessary and no off-hook sequence is required.
+The start-up test mode is enabled by default.
 When the PDL bit is set (the default case), the line side is in a powerdown mode and the system-side module is in a digital loop-back mode.
 In this mode, data received on SDI is passed through the internal filters and transmitted on SDO.
 This path will introduce approximately 0.9 dB of attenuation on the SDI signal received.
 The group delay of both transmit and receive filters will exist between SDI and SDO.
-Clearing the PDL bit disables this mode. and the SDO data is switched to the receive data from the line-side.
-When the PDL bit is cleared, the FDT bit becomes active, indicating successful communication between the line-side and DSP-side.
-This can be used to verify that the isolation link is operational.
+Clearing the PDL bit disables this mode and the SDO data is switched to the receive data from the line-side.
+When the PDL bit is cleared the FDT bit become active, indicating the successful communication between the line-side and DSP-side.
+This can be used to verify that the ISOcap link is operational.